Calamba, Laguna

 Calamba is the regional center of the Calabarzon region.
 It is situated 50 km south of Manila and 37 km west of Santa Cruz.
 The city is known as the "Spring Resort Capital of the Philippines" because of its numerous hot spring resorts, which are mostly located in Barangays Pansol, Bucal, Bagong Kalsada, and Lingga.

-According to the 2020 census, Calamba has a population of 539,671 people, making it the most populous local government unit in Laguna.
+According to the 2024 census, Calamba has a population of 575,046 people, making it the second most populous local government unit in Laguna.
 It is the fifth-densest city in the province with more than 2,600 people per square kilometer after San Pedro, Biñan, Cabuyao, and Santa Rosa.
 Based on the overall rankings of the 2014 Cities and Municipalities Index, the city ranked 18th in the overall competitiveness (cities ranking) and first among cities in the Calabarzon region.
-Calamba is known to be Calabarzon's richest city, followed by Cabuyao, because of its numerous factories.
+Calamba is known to be Calabarzon's richest city because of its numerous industries.

 Calamba is the hometown of the de facto Philippine national hero, José Rizal.

 Etymology

-The name of the city is derived from Tagalog kalamba, meaning a wide-mouthed earthen water jar (also called balanga or banga).
+The name of the city is derived from Tagalog kalamba, meaning a wide-mouthed earthen water jar (also called balanga or banga, cf. Balanga, Bataan).
 The origin of the name is reflected in the Calamba Jar landmark in city plaza, as well as the city's seal which depicts a water jar superimposed with a profile of José Rizal.

 History

 Early history

 The oldest part of Calamba is believed to be Barangay Sucol where its first settlers remained.
 With the arrival of Spaniards, the whole area was converted into a hacienda, then a part of Tabuco (present-day Cabuyao).
-In 1639 Calamba was the site of a rebellion of Chinese farmers, who had been forcibly resettled there by Governor Sebastian Hurtado de Corcuera.
+In 1639 Calamba was the site of a rebellion of Chinese farmers, who had been forcibly resettled there by Governor Sebastián Hurtado de Corcuera.
 This rebellion spread north of the Pasig River and eventually culminated in the deaths of over 20,000 Chinese in the whole region surrounding Manila.
 Calamba became an independent pueblo on August 28, 1742, and formed into the town of Calamba in 1770.
 In 1813, Calamba was placed in the hands of "encargados" by the Dominican Brothers, who divided it into portions and sold the haciendas to the natives during the American regime.